skylock/Solar.API/README.md

 builder.Services.AddSwaggerGen();
 ```

-Now when you test in swagger, and login, you will see a cookie is automtically put into the browser - which will be used on subsequent requests
+Now when you test in swagger, and login, you will see a cookie is automatically put into the browser - which will be used on subsequent requests

 As HttpOnly cookies cannot be accessed by javascript (hence why we use them!), we need to trigger a logout by calling a new endpoint.
 This will simply return the cookie with no token in it, and an instant expiry so the browser loses that cookie.